 - Companies incorporated in an EU Member State

-Moreover, the presumption can be reversed through a cluster of evidence showing that the debtor conducts the administration of its interests on a regular basis as ascertainable by third parties in a different Member State.
+Moreover, the presumption can be rebutted where evidence shows that the debtor conducts the administration of its interests (on a regular basis) as ascertainable by third parties in a different Member State.

 Ordinance n°2017-1519 dated 2 November 2017 and Ordinance n°2018-452 dated 5 June 2018 have adapted French law provisions to the Insolvency Regulation.